MakeSchool-Tutorials/Game-Of-Life-CocosStudio-Cpp/P4-Game-Of-Life-UI/content.md

 To help ensure that our UI resizes dynamically for various screen resolutions, we're going to use two *Panels* which are a type of *Container Node*.
 We will have a left panel for the play button, pause button, labels and microscope, and a right panel that will hold the grid.

-Drag a Panel container from the Objects Browser in the left panel.
+Drag a Panel container from the Objects Browser in the left panel (you may have to scroll down to find it).
 Set the anchor point to (0, 0.5), the position to *%Relative percentage of parent container* and the postion to (0, 50).
 This will pin the panel to the middle left of the screen.
 Set the size to *%Relative percentage of parent container* and (20, 100).
 Finally, change the name to *leftPanel*.
 In the code we'll refer to the objects created in Cocos Studio by their names, so it's important that we give them good ones.

 ![image](https://s3.amazonaws.com/mgwu-misc/GameOfLife+Cocos+Studio+Tutorial/leftPanelSettings.png)